(0)

 Jean-Pierre Goffin

-Blogfoolk (IT)
+Blogfoolk Magazine (IT)

 Alessio Surian

-“[Tamala played] in front of a theater completely carried away by the narrative intensity of the three musicians.
-The trio favors its own original compositions and moments that enhance the wide expressive range of Mola Sylla’s voice and the instrumental interweaving between kora and violin”
+“The trio favours its original compositions and medium-tempo rhythms, exalting the wide expressive range of Mola Sylla’s voice and the instrumental interweaving of kora and violin.”

-RTBF La Première (BE)
+RTBF (BE)

 25/05/2018